 Channel erosion in the upper segments of the creek combined with sediment deposits in the lower portions have contributed to a loss of habitat.
 Channel erosion also impairs fish passage and increases downstream maintenance costs.

 The Puyallup Tribe of Indians has commissioned design efforts to address this problem.
 Pierce County is partnering with the Tribe to develop a project that provides stream bank stabilization and improves the habitat.

 Additional project partners include Tacoma Metro Parks and Pierce County Parks, who are both donating land easements to facilitate project elements and support restoration efforts in this important area.

 About the Project

-Pierce County will leverage investments already made by the Puyallup Tribe of Indians by seeking grant funding and providing Surface Water Management Funds to complete the project.
+Pierce County will build off of investments already made by the Puyallup Tribe of Indians by using grant funding from Washington State Department of Ecology's Floodplains by Design program and combine with Surface Water Management Funds to complete the project.

 Below is a map showing proposed and potential construction and staging areas.
 Click on the map to enlarge.